-With the plant in Brussels, Audi is the only automobile manufacturer with a production facility in the heart of Europe.
-Close to the European Parliament, the site in Brussels offers ideal conditions for the production of strategically important models of the Audi family.
+With the plant in Brussels, Audi is the only automobile manufacturer with a production location in the heart of Europe.
+Close to the European Parliament, the Brussels site offers ideal conditions for the production of strategically important models of the Audi family.
 The success factors of Audi Brussels are the highly qualified and experienced workforce, easy access to highways and rail transport, and good relations to the institutions based in the city.
-Audi Brussels is actively involved in the dialog with international, national and regional authorities.
+Audi Brussels is actively involved in the dialogue with international, national and regional authorities.

 In the plant’s history of more than 60 years, the Audi A1 is the first model to be produced exclusively in the European capital.
 Before the plant was taken over by AUDI AG in 2007, it had belonged to Volkswagen AG since 1970 and produced various models of the Volkswagen Group.
 Since being taken over by AUDI AG, the Brussels facility has assumed an important role in the Audi‑Group and now employs 2,525 people.
 The start of production of the Audi A1 in 2010 marked the beginning of a new era.
 Audi Brussels expanded its production in 2011 with the addition of the Audi A1 Sportback and in 2014 with the Audi S1 and Audi S1 Sportback models.
 In 2012, Audi Brussels produced the Audi A1 quattro as a special model in a limited edition.